 Put soaps, towels, etc., in cupboards.

-If using area to put pet in crate, put a note on the door to warn buyers.
+If using the area to put the pet in a crate, put a note on the door to warn buyers.

 Plan for a place to store litter box out in the garage for showings.

 Clean every room and remove clutter for a brighter look.